Skip to content

 Tax Preparer Cybersecurity: By the Numbers

-IBM Cost of Data Breach Report 2024
+IBM Cost of Data Breach Report 2024 (includes litigation)

 11+

-Who Is Required to Follow IRS Publication 4557?
+Who Must Follow IRS Publication 4557?

 Publication 4557 applies to every tax professional who "receives, maintains, retransmits, or discloses Federal Tax Information."
 In practical terms, that includes: